Awe: Research

-Despite the meaningfulness that feelings of awe can bring, it has rarely been scientifically studied.
-As Richard Lazarus (1994) wrote in his book on emotions, "Given their [awe and wonder's] importance and emotional power, it is remarkable that so little scientific attention has been paid to aesthetic experience as a source of emotion in our lives" (p.
-136).
-Research on awe is in its infancy and has primarily focused on describing awe (e.g., physical displays of awe and who is likely to experience awe) and the social consequences of awe (e.g., helping behavior and decreased susceptibility to persuasion by weak messages).
+As Richard Lazarus wrote in his book on emotions, "Given their [awe and wonder's] importance and emotional power, it is remarkable that so little scientific attention has been paid to aesthetic experience as a source of emotion in our lives".
+A recent paper published a in-depth review on the research on awe.

 Precipitants

-Shiota, Keltner, and Mossman (2007) had participants write about a time they felt awe and found that nature and art/music were frequently cited as the eliciting stimulus.
+Shiota, Keltner, and Mossman (2007) had participants write about a time they felt awe.
+They found that nature and art/music were frequently cited as the eliciting stimulus.
 Although most definitions allow for awe to be positive or negative, participants described only positive precipitants to awe, and it is therefore possible that positive awe and awe+fear (i.e., horror) are distinctly different emotions.

+Awe and mental health

+Awe involves five processes linked to well-being: "shifts in neurophysiology, a diminished focus on the self, increased prosocial relationality, greater social integration, and a heightened sense of meaning."
+Awe fosters optimism, connection, and well-being while reducing anxiety, depression, and social rejection.
+It reshapes one's self-perception, promotes prosocial actions, strengthens the sense of connection to humanity, and deepens individual feelings of meaning.

 Emotional experience

-In the same set of experiments by Shiota, Keltner, and Mossman (2007), the researchers had participants write about a time they recently experienced natural beauty (awe condition) or accomplishment (pride condition).
+Shiota, Keltner, and Mossman (2007), had participants write about a time they recently experienced natural beauty (awe condition) or accomplishment (pride condition).
 When describing the experience of natural beauty, participants were more likely to report that they felt unaware of day-to-day concerns, felt the presence of something greater, didn't want the experience to end, felt connected with the world, and felt small or insignificant.

-By 2016, it was not yet known whether awe is experienced differently in different cultures.
+The study of awe in the West is relatively recent, and the field especially lacks information on awe in non-Western contexts.
+Nomura, Tsuda, and Rappleye found that the effects of vastness and accommodation leading to a diminished sense of self were consistent among Chinese and American participants; however, Chinese participants had more interpersonal awe experiences than American participants' self-awe experiences.
+Nature was also found to be very relevant to Japanese participants' awe experiences.
+However, the effect was not as positive as it was for American participants.

 Physical displays

 Researchers have also attempted to observe the physical, non-verbal reactions to awe by asking participants to remember a time they felt awe and to express the emotion nonverbally.
 Using this method, researchers observed that awe is often displayed through raised inner eyebrows (78%), widened eyes (61%), and open, slightly drop-jawed mouths (80%).
-A substantial percent of people also display awe by slightly jutting forward their head (27%) and visibly inhaling (27%), but smiling is uncommon (10%).
+A substantial percent of people also display awe by slightly jutting forward their heads (27%) and visibly inhaling (27%), but smiling is uncommon (10%).
 Cross-cultural research is needed to determine whether physical displays of awe differ by culture.